spotbugs/spotbugs-maven-plugin/README.md

 ### Override Spotbugs Version ###

-Spotbugs aligns with spotbugs releases but normally does not have a hard requirement on this, therefore you can override the spotbugs version as follows.
+Spotbugs aligns with spotbugs releases but normally does not have a hard requirement on this, therefore you can override the spotbugs version as follows replacing the spotbugs plugin and spotbugs versions as you need.

 ```
     <plugin>